CDCgov/prime-reportstream/prime-router/docs/onboarding-users/receivers.md

 The mechanism for how each record is translated is laid out in the schema, which is discussed in the next section.

-### 2. Set up a new schema
+### 2. Set up receiver schema
-*NOTE - IF YOU ARE WORKING ON AN HL7 RECEIVER, YOU DO NOT NEED TO CREATE A NEW SCHEMA.*

 * By default, any HL7 receiver will use the universal or covid schema and you do not need to create a schema specific to your receiver.
 * In the UP for HL7 v2 we have to check what HL7 message type they want to receive data in.
 We support ADT_A01, OML_O21 and ORU_R01.
-Depending on the message type we can set translationSchema to the respective schema.
+Depending on the message type we can set `translationSchema` to the respective message type schema.
-* If they are going to receive a FHIR file you *MUST* create a schema.(CSV file is not currently supported in UP)
 * If the receiver wants specific receiver transforms that are not supported by the translation settings a schema can be created for them.
-More information on how to mange translation schemas can be found here (https://github.com/CDCgov/prime-reportstream/blob/master/prime-router/docs/universal-pipeline/translate.md)
+More information on how to manage translation schemas can be found here (https://github.com/CDCgov/prime-reportstream/blob/master/prime-router/docs/universal-pipeline/translate.md)

-### 3. Generate test data
-* Generate fake, or better, synthesized test data.
-Prime has two ways to generate anonymous fake data (Fake or Syntheic data):
-1. Fake data - Fake data uses a library to generate purely fake data for ALL data points except for the city, state, postal code, and county, which are tied to actual locations.
-The data that is generated is somewhat constrained to resemble reasonable defaults, but is designed to be very random, which allows us to test the limits of validation systems. *THERE IS NO PII OR PHI IN FAKE DATA*
-2. Synthetic data - Synthetic data takes a file of actual clinical results and does a combination of shuffling some PHI/PII and faking other data points, so the records cannot be traced back to the patient, but the actual portion of positive to negative tests, lab names & CLIA's, names of ordering providers, etc will be actual valid information.
-The goal is to provide a higher-quality, less-random, dataset that can then be used to validate the information being sent from PRIME to the receivers. *While great care has been taken to ensure we do not leak PII/PHI, this should not be used except with receivers we are in the process of onboarding.*

-### 4. Test and commit, and deploy to Test and maybe Prod
+### 3. Test and commit, and deploy to Test and maybe Prod

-* Test locally using the above fake data.
+* Test locally using sample messages.
 * Once you've got the kinks out of the organizations.yml, carefully update settings in the staging environment.
 * `./prime multiple-settings set --help`
 * Create a PR for the change, review, and push.
 The review is a good chance for someone to doublecheck the filters.